This Korean inspired Gochujang Chicken Salad is an explosion of mouth-watering flavours and prickly heat. It’s almost too good to share!

 - Marinate overnight in the fridge.

-- In a large fry pan on medium heat, cook the chicken thighs 7 minutes each side.
+- In a large fry pan on medium heat, add 3 tbsp of avocado oil and cook the chicken thighs 7 minutes each side.
 Longer, if the chicken thighs are particularly big.
 Avoid constantly turning the chicken to keep it juicy.

 - When cooked, remove from the fry pan, and slice the chicken thighs.